-If your asylum case has been referred to the Immigration Court by U.S. Citizenship and Immigration Services (USCIS), the court will already have a copy of your asylum application and supporting materials on file.
+If your asylum case has been referred to the Immigration Court by U.S. Citizenship and Immigration Services (USCIS) after you applied on your own initiative (affirmatively), the court will already have a copy of your asylum application and supporting materials on file.
 If, however, you are requesting asylum for the first time in removal proceedings, you will have to file your asylum application in court.
 This article describes the process for applying for asylum before an Immigration Judge (IJ).
+(Also see the Department of Justice's Immigration Court Practice Manual.)

 We'll assume you've already attended Your Master Calendar Hearing (MCH).
 Its purpose is simply to figure out the next steps in your asylum case, and to set dates for submission of any documents and for the individual merits hearing.